-A resistor is a ubiquitous component in all electric devices and equipment.
-It reduces the current flow in a circuit, an essential function necessary to electronics.
-In the 1960s and earlier, the most common resistors were made of carbon and insulating powder, usually ceramic.
-These were called carbon composition resistors and the less carbon powder that they contained, the greater the resistance as carbon is a good conductor of electricity.
-The mixture of powders were held by resin and covered by paint or plastic, on which bands of colors indicate the resistance value.
-The carbon composition resistor, which is used to craft this item, was often used in tube-based electronics such as radios, amplifiers, and television.
+A resistor is an ubiquitous component in all electric devices and equipment.
+It reduces the current flow in a circuit; an essential function necessary to electronics.
+In the 1960's and earlier, the most common resistors were made of carbon and insulating powder, usually ceramic.
+These were called carbon composition resistors, and as carbon is a good conductor of electricity - the less carbon powder, the greater the resistance.
+The mixture of powders were held by resin and covered by paint or plastic, on which bands of colors indicated the resistance value.
+The carbon composition resistor, which was used to craft this item, was often used in tube-based electronics such as radios, amplifiers, and television.
 It is seldom used in current electronics.